 Jennifer began her training career at the Edmonton Humane Society after her passion for dogs collided with her deep interest in psychology and education.
-She is a Certified Professional Dog Trainer (CPDT-KA) through the Certification Council for Professional Dog Trainers, and holds a Dog Behaviour and Training Methodology Certificate and is continuing her canine education with the Academy for Dog Trainers, a challenging two-year program that is the gold standard in dog training.
+She is a Certified Professional Dog Trainer (CPDT-KA) through the Certification Council for Professional Dog Trainers, and holds a Dog Behaviour and Training Methodology Certificate.
+She is continuing her canine education with the Academy for Dog Trainers, a challenging two-year program that is the gold standard in dog training.

 From teaching group obedience classes to guiding families through complex behaviour problems, she has spent thousands of hours helping people and their pets understand each other and work together.
 She enjoys developing training programs that are easy and fun for people to implement.
 She’s passionate about enriching dog’s lives through training and play, and loves watching the relationship between dogs and their families flourish as they learn together.

-Jenn is a lifelong resident of Edmonton and currently has two dogs.
+Jenn is a lifelong resident of Edmonton and currently has three dogs.
 Emma is a nine-year-old golden retriever and enjoys cuddles and rolling in snow.
 Waffles is a three-year-old agility enthusiast who is passionate about food.
 He often assists in classes and presentations, showing off his sunny personality with people of all ages.
 You can read more about him here.
 The newest addition is a border collie puppy named Rampage, who is working toward a career in dog agility.

 After attaining a Bachelor’s Degree in Education, Suzanne’s training career began in 2009 at a rural boarding facility that specialized in traditional dominance-based training methods.
 Desiring to update her own methods and continue her education in order to better serve her clients, she gained employment at the Edmonton Humane Society as a trainer and behaviour consultant, leading both group classes and individual training sessions and addressing a wide variety of behavioural issues.
 Suzanne is a Certified Professional Dog Trainer (CPDT-KA) through the Certification Council for Professional Dog Trainers.
 She also holds a Dog Behaviour and Training Methodology Certificate.

 While Suzanne enjoys assisting pet owners with obedience and behaviour challenges of all kinds, it is the shy and fearful dogs who interest her the most.
 Helping a dog’s confidence grow over time and watching the bond develop between dog and owner are her favourite part of the training process.